 He is a prominent and distinguished architectural designer who is highly regarded among experts in the field.

-Valentino has led and been a critical team member in numerous distinguished design projects throughout the world and these projects have been widely covered in architectural publications and the wider international press.
+Valentino has worked o numerous distinguished design projects throughout the world and these projects have been widely covered in architectural publications and the wider international press.

 Born in Italy in 1985, Valentino graduated with honors in 2010 at IUAV - University of Venice, studying Sustainable Architecture, and became registered Architect in 2011.His thesis degree has been published in the Fassa Bortolo Award 2012 edited by University of Architecture of Ferrara.